Back to Miller Family Page Back to Barnhart/Bernhart Page Go to Ancestors of Adam Barnhart Back to Hover/Hoover Page

 Descendants of Hanns Leininger (Father of Sebastian)

 It’s important to note that most of the major research about the Leininger family in Germany, through the first two generations and into the 3rd generation was compiled by the recognized Leininger family genealogist and historian, Dr. Thomas H. Leininger of Mohnton, Berks County, PA.
-Dr Leininger is a retired dentist.
-Though he is not a direct descendant of Sebastian Leininger, he has done extensive research in the family because of his fascination with the story.
-He is a member of Zion Evangelical Congregational Church in Mohnton PA a suburb of Reading, PA.
+Dr Leininger was a retired dentist and is now deceased.
+Though he was not a direct descendant of Sebastian Leininger, he had done extensive research in the family because of his fascination with the story.
+He was a member of Zion Evangelical Congregational Church in Mohnton PA a suburb of Reading, PA.
 He personally traveled to Germany and uncovered Sebastian’s family church records in Offerdingen, Germany.
-Most of their children, except for Barbara and Johannes are listed in the Christian in records in the Reutlingen Evangelical Church where Regina Wurcherer Leininger, their mother, was born.
-“Dr. Tom” is a fine writer; i.e., his article called Ancestors Lost - Others Survived: the Sebastian Leininger Family Story found in the Pennsylvania Genealogical Magazine, pgs.
+Most of their children, except for Barbara and Johannes who is listed in the Christian in records in the Reutlingen Evangelical Church where Regina Wurcherer Leininger, their mother, was born.
+“Dr. Tom” was a fine writer; i.e., his article called Ancestors Lost - Others Survived: the Sebastian Leininger Family Story found in the Pennsylvania Genealogical Magazine, pgs.
 333-345 Volume 41- #4 Fall / Winter 2000.
 Much credit is due to his skills as a researcher as he started long before the advent of the Internet.
 This was his first published article in the magazine.
-It is 12 pages of fascinating Leininger history and i gleaned much new information from it which brought clarity to much of the smattering of information I had found elsewhere.
+It is 12 pages of fascinating Leininger history and I gleaned much new information from it which brought clarity to much of the smattering of information I had found elsewhere.
 If you would like a copy of article, just contact the Genealogical Society of Pennsylvania, in Philadelphia.
 Phone: 215-545-0391 Or email them at: gsppa@aol.com or gspa@libertynet.org.

 I too, have ferreted out much information concerning the Leiningers from Internet sources and from Ancestry.Com.
 I suspect that most of that information had its roots in Dr. Leininger's research.
 Wherever possible, I will denote information I believe to be Dr. Leininger's in dark green type.